Indeed, investors with multiple 401(k) plans run the risk of being overweight in one or two individual stocks or sectors within their portfolios.

 Indeed, some brokerage firms tack a small fee onto IRAs worth $5,000 or less.

 Likewise, 401(k) plan sponsors often charge record-keeping fees, which can chip away at your earnings.

 According to Mecca, however, the bigger issue is service.

-"If you have a $500,000 portfolio, but it's spread among five different brokerage firms, you might get assigned a junior broker for each account," he said.
+"If you have a $500,000 portfolio, but it's spread among five different brokerage firms, you might get assigned a junior broker for each account," he says.
 "There is a tendency for clients to feel they have not been given the attention they deserve if they split their portfolio up too much."

 Indeed, there are thousands of "lost" 401(k) accounts in the system where former employers have no forwarding contact information.

-"If for some reason the former employer is acquired, merged into another company or goes out of business, the account will be maintained but will be very difficult to find when the participant wants it," said Wray.
+"If for some reason the former employer is acquired, merged into another company or goes out of business, the account will be maintained but will be very difficult to find when the participant wants it," says Wray.

 Do it for your heirs